MostAwesomeDude/website/cst.rst

      out there.
 A good, Linux-style set of platform drivers and platform support should be written at some point.
 Currently stalled on getting my Didj back in working order, or obtaining an Explorer.

+     * The Didj and Explorer machine files need to have .video_start/.video_end filled out.
+This fixes the current problematic video setup, where VRAM isn't known to Linux but is instead reserved by limiting the total sytem memory.
+This should allow us to remove the entire configurable memory system and switch to standard RAM autodetection.

+     * The GPIO pins have a strange interrupt-sharing scheme.
+Other platforms use virtual interrupts and an interrupt demuxer; this is completely viable for Pollux as well.

    * KMS.